vivid-planet/comet/docs/docs/migration/migration-from-v6-to-v7.md

 ### Add `legacyBevavior` to all link block usages

-Previously, Next required the `Link` component to have a child `<a>` tag.
-To style this tag correctly in the application, none of the library link blocks rendered the tag, but cloned the children with the correct props instead.
-However, since Next v13 the `Link` component no longer requires a child `<a>` tag.
-Consequently, we don't need to render the tag for the `InternalLinkBlock` (which uses `Link` internally) anymore.
-In order to style all link blocks correctly, we now render an `<a>` tag for all other link blocks.
+All link blocks in `@comet/cms-site` now render a child `<a>` tag by default to align with the new behavior of the Next `Link` component, which is used by `InternalLinkBlock`.

-To migrate, add the `legacyBehavior` to all library link block usages.
+For existing projects, add the `legacyBehavior` prop to all library link block usages to use the old behavior, where the `<a>` tag is defined in the application.
 For example:

 ```diff title=LinkBlock.tsx
 const supportedBlocks: SupportedBlocks = {